kubernetes/community/sig-architecture/annual-report-2021.md

 **Is your README accurate? have a CONTRIBUTING.md file?**

+Yes, our README is accurate.
+We do not have a CONTRIBUTING.md file, and so will add one.

 **All subprojects correctly mapped and listed in sigs.yaml?**

+Yes.

 **What’s your meeting culture?
 Large/small, active/quiet, learnings?
 Meeting notes up to date?
 Are you keeping recordings up to date/trends in community members watching recordings?**